The Story of Taman Ujung

 Opening times & Entrance Fee

-Taman Ujung is open every day from 7 AM to 7 PM, and entrance costs 75,000 IDR (± 5 USD).
+Taman Ujung is open daily from 7 AM to 7 PM, and entrance costs 75,000 IDR (± 5 USD).
 Children and students often get discounts, so make sure to ask when getting your tickets.
 Most people coming from farther locations visit in the afternoon.
 However, it’s best to visit in the morning around opening time.
 During this time, it’s not too hot, and you’ll likely have the grounds to yourself.

 How to Visit Taman Ujung, Bali